 - a.
 The Plan Commission may, in its discretion, authorize and approve waivers from the Old Town Design Standards upon finding that: - 1.
-The approval of the waiver request will not be detrimental to the public safety, health, and welfare, or injurious to property within a reasonable proximity to the subject property involved in the waiver request. - 2.
-The strict application of the applicable Ordinance standard will result in practical difficulties in the development due to the particular physical surroundings, unique constraints, or topographical conditions of the subject property.
+The approval of the waiver request will not be detrimental to the public safety, health, and welfare, or injurious to property within a reasonable proximity to the subject property involved in the waiver request. - The strict application of the applicable Ordinance standard will result in practical difficulties in the development due to the particular physical surroundings, unique constraints, or topographical conditions of the subject property.
 These conditions will not substantially alter the character of the subject district or zone. - 3.
-The practical difficulties were not self-imposed and cannot be overcome by reasonable design alternatives.
-Financial hardship does not constitute a practical difficulty. - 4.
-The waiver request is necessary and represents a minimal deviation from explicit Ordinance standards.

-- b.
-In approving waivers, the Plan Commission may impose such conditions as will, in its judgment, substantially secure the objectives of these regulations. - c.
+The practical difficulties were not self imposed and cannot be overcome by reasonable design alternatives.
+Financial hardship does not constitute a practical difficulty. - The waiver request is necessary and represents a minimal deviation from explicit Ordinance standards. - b.
+In approving waivers, the Plan Commission may impose such conditions as will, in its judgment, substantially secure the objectives of these regulations. - e.
 Applications for waivers shall be submitted to the Plan Commission with application forms as prescribed by the Plan Commission.
 On the application, the applicant shall describe the requested waivers and shall submit proposed findings of fact in support of each requested modification.
 The applicant shall bear the burden of establishing a sufficient factual basis for each requested modification. - 2.
-The following table sets forth required design standards for all new structures within the Old Town district, all new additions to structures in the Old Town district, and alterations to any elevation of structures within the Old Town district:
+The following table outlines the required design standards for all new structures and additions within the Old Town district.
+For additions and alterations exceeding 20% of the existing structure, the entire building must be brought up to current standards.
+For additions and alterations of 20% or less, only the specific addition or alteration needs to comply with current standards.
+The following table sets forth required design standards for all new structures within the Old Town district, all new additions to structures over 20% in the Old Town district, and alterations to any elevation of structures within the Old Town district: